Nuclear Medicine at The Children's Hospital at Westmead

 Fax: (02) 9845 2892

-PET scanner location: Westmead Hospital, Department of Nuclear Medicine and Ultrasound, PET suite
+PET Scan location: Westmead Hospital (Adult), Department of Nuclear Medicine and Ultrasound, PET suite.

 The Department of Nuclear Medicine at The Children’s Hospital at Westmead is a specialist children’s nuclear medicine service for inpatients and outpatients.

 The service is predominantly diagnostic, however, some therapeutic nuclear medicine is performed.